Visiting Scholars Programme

 The School of Law at Queen’s welcomes applications to its Visiting Scholars Programme.
 The School is a globally recognised law school with acknowledged international excellence in public law; constitutional law; corporate governance; commercial law; environmental law; human rights; criminology and criminal justice, as well as common law and private law.
 The School of Law's Visiting Scholars Programme seeks to bring a diverse range of exceptional visiting scholars to Queen’s University Belfast from around the world.
 We have two Visiting Research Chairs annually, and also offer support for non-professorial level Visiting Scholars as well as facilities for Self-funded Visiting Scholars.
 The School is keen to support and welcomes applications in particular from scholars from central or Eastern Europe, Africa, India or China.

 The School of Law at Queen’s has two Visiting Research Chairs annually.
-The School will cover the costs of travel and accommodation and will provide a stipend dependent on the length of stay.
+The School will cover the costs of travel and accommodation.
 Applications are open to those who already hold a Chair at another academic institution and are invited on a rolling basis.

 Application is by way of a one page letter outlining research plans and a full academic CV to be sent to the Director of Research in the first instance, Dr Anne-Marie McAlinden: firstname.lastname@example.org, for consideration by the School Research Committee.